A new day for auto insurance premiums in Michigan

-LANSING, MI (WILX) - Starting on Wednesday, Michigan car owners may be able to save some money on their car insurance.
+Starting on Wednesday, Michigan car owners may be able to save some money on their car insurance.

 Last spring, Michigan state lawmakers approved bipartisan legislation covering auto insurance reform.